Little Busters!: Anime

-A 26-episode anime television series adaptation, directed by Yoshinobu Yamakawa and produced by J.C.Staff, aired in Japan between October 6, 2012 and April 6, 2013 on Tokyo MX.
-The series was also streamed by Crunchyroll with English subtitles.
+A 26-episode anime television series adaptation, directed by Yoshinobu Yamakawa and produced by J.C.Staff, aired between October 6, 2012, and April 6, 2013 on Tokyo MX.
 The screenplay was written by Michiru Shimada, and chief animator Haruko Iizuka based the character design used in the anime on Itaru Hinoue's and Na-Ga's original designs.
-The anime series was released on nine BD/DVD compilation volumes between December 26, 2012 and August 28, 2013 by Warner Home Video in limited and regular editions.
+The anime series was released on nine BD/DVD compilation volumes between December 26, 2012, and August 28, 2013, by Warner Home Video in limited and regular editions.
 A BD containing an original video animation (OVA) episode was available for mail order to those who bought all nine limited edition BD/DVD volumes.
-The anime has been licensed by Sentai Filmworks for release in North America.
-Section23 Films released two BD/DVD collections on November 19, 2013 and April 22, 2014.
-Hanabee Entertainment has licensed the series in Australia and New Zealand for a January 2014 release on BD and DVD.
-MVM Films has licensed the series in the United Kingdom.

 The staff and cast from the anime returned for a 13-episode second season titled Little Busters!
 Refrain, which mainly covers the final scenario in the visual novel.
-It aired between October 5 and December 28, 2013 on AT-X. The episodes were released on seven BD/DVD compilation volumes between January 29 and July 30, 2014 by Warner Home Video in limited and regular editions.
-Refrain has also been licensed by Sentai Filmworks, and it was released on BD and DVD on January 20, 2015.
+It aired between October 5 and December 28, 2013 on AT-X. The episodes were released on seven BD/DVD compilation volumes between January 29 and July 30, 2014, by Warner Home Video in limited and regular editions.
 A series of eight OVA episodes titled Little Busters!
 EX, based on the Ecstasy version of the game, are included on the BD/DVD releases of Refrain.
-Sentai Filmworks also licensed Little Busters!
-EX.

 For the first season, the opening theme is "Little Busters!
 (TV animation ver.)" and the ending theme is "Alicemagic (TV animation ver.)".
 Both songs are sung by Rita and are remixes of the theme songs featured in the original visual novel.
 For Refrain, the opening theme is "Boys be Smile" by Suzuyu and the ending theme is "Kimi to no Nakushi Mono" (君とのなくしもの) by Ayaka Kitazawa.
 For Little Busters!
 EX, the opening theme is "Little Busters!
 EX" by Rita and the ending theme "Mezameta Asa ni wa Kimi ga Tonari ni" (目覚めた朝にはきみが隣に) by Suzuyu.
 The rest of the soundtrack for both anime series is sampled from albums released for the visual novels, Little Busters!
 Original Soundtrack and Little Busters!
 Ecstasy Tracks, and the Little Busters!
 Refrain Original Soundtrack.

+The series was also streamed by Crunchyroll with English subtitles.
+The anime has been licensed by Sentai Filmworks for release in North America.
+Section23 Films released two BD/DVD collections on November 19, 2013, and April 22, 2014.
+Refrain has also been licensed by Sentai Filmworks, and it was released on BD and DVD on January 20, 2015.
+Sentai Filmworks also licensed Little Busters!
+EX.
+After the acquisition of Crunchyroll by Sony Pictures Television, Little Busters!, among several Sentai Filmworks titles, was dropped from the Crunchyroll streaming service on March 31, 2022.
+Hanabee Entertainment has licensed the series in Australia and New Zealand for a January 2014 release on BD and DVD.
+MVM Films has licensed the series in the United Kingdom.

 A crossover anime series, Kaginado, featured characters from Little Busters! alongside other characters from franchises by Key including Kanon, Air, Clannad, Rewrite, and others.
 The anime debuted on October 13, 2021.